 THE DOROTHY HEWETT AWARD FOR AN UNPUBLISHED MANUSCRIPT

 The Award is now closed for entries.
-Keep an eye out for the shortlist in early 2022!
+Shortlist out now

 Dorothy Hewett (1923-2002) is considered one of Australia’s most important writers whose work challenged the norms of twentieth century Australian culture.
 As a writer, Hewett made her mark as a poet, playwright, novelist, short-story writer memoirist and staunch activist, Hewett’s life and work gave voice to the marginalised.
 In 1986, Hewett was made a Member of the Order of Australia (AM) for her services to literature.
 Hewett won the Western Australian Premier’s Poetry Award in 1994 and 1995 for her collections Peninsula and Collected Poems: 1940-1995.